crllect/How-to-make-an-ultraviolet-proxy/README.md

 Start by downloading the template available in this repository.

-## Step 2: Clone Ultraviolet
+## Step 2: Get the Ultraviolet Files

+### a.
+Use my files in the template

+I have attached my own UV files, but they may be out of date.
+If you dont want to clone and build everything or unzip some files, just use my files

+(so dont modify the template)

+### b.
+Download pre-2.0 Files From the Ultraviolet GitHub

+1. Delete the UV files in the template

-1. Clone the most recent version of Ultraviolet from [here](https://github.com/titaniumnetwork-dev/Ultraviolet/releases).
+2. Clone the most recent version of Ultraviolet that is **pre-2.0** from [here](https://github.com/titaniumnetwork-dev/Ultraviolet/releases).
 You can either build it yourself or download the `.tgz` file.

-2. Unzip the downloaded file.
+3. Unzip the downloaded file.

-- **Note**: On windows, you cant extract `.tgz` files without win-rar, 7zip or any other program.

-- **Note**: If you dont want to install anything search up "tgz to zip" online, and then convert it.
+- **Note**: If you are having issues unzipping the file, search "tgz to zip" online, and then convert it.
 Unzip the file normally

 4. Inside the `dist` directory (`titaniumnetwork-dev-ultraviolet-x.x.x/package/dist`), download all `.js` files and place them in `public/uv`.

-- **Note**: I have attached my own modified UV files, but they may be out of date.
-If you dont want to clone and build everything, just use my files
+All of the `.map` files are used for unminifying the other UV files.
+If you dont plan on modifying the UV files, you dont need to download the `.map` files.

 ## Step 3: Adding Frontend